Numerical Identification of Stationary States and Their Stability in a Model of Quantum Droplets: Cubic Gross-Pitaevskii Benchmarks

 with $\sigma \in \{+1, -1\}$ representing attractive and repulsive interactions, respectively. {We use the potential $V(x)=x^2$ and overall setup of Eq.~(\ref{NLS1d}) to match the scaling of ~\cite{alfimov2007nonlinear}, allowing direct reproduction and comparison of their results with our methods, which is a primary goal of this appendix.} Following the standard ansatz (see, e.g., \cite{alfimov2007nonlinear})

 we obtain the stationary GPE:

 Using the companion-based multi-level method detailed in \S \ref{cbm}, we obtained 9 solutions for the attractive case ($\sigma=1$) with $\mu=-5$, and 13 solutions for the repulsive case ($\sigma=-1$) with $\mu=12$.
-The solutions, on 1025 grid points, are illustrated in Figure \ref{1dsols}.
-To facilitate a comparison with the findings of \cite{alfimov2007nonlinear}, we employed the homotopy continuation method to construct bifurcation diagrams of $N=\int |\Psi|^2 dx$ versus $\mu$, demonstrating consistency, as shown in Figure \ref{example1}.
+The solutions, on 1025 grid points, are illustrated in Fig. \ref{1dsols}.
+To facilitate a comparison with the findings of \cite{alfimov2007nonlinear}, we employed the homotopy continuation method to construct bifurcation diagrams of $N=\int |\Psi|^2 dx$ versus $\mu$, demonstrating consistency, as shown in Fig. \ref{example1}.